 - We aim to make sure everything on our site is up-to-date and accurate as of the publishing date, but we cannot guarantee we haven't missed something.
 It's your responsibility to double-check all information before making any decision.
 If you spot something that looks wrong, please let us know.

 If you exchange private documents or sensitive information online using the PDF file format, you may want to consider password-protecting the data.
-The PDF documents you send can contain links, fields, buttons, and even audio and video.
-You can also add places for the receiver to electronically sign for convenience and as a time-saving feature.
+While PDFs offer a lot of features, such as links, buttons, and even audio and video, they're not safer than any other file format.

 If you want to ensure your PDF document data is secure, you can use a password to protect it, even if you need to do so for free.
 Keep reading for tutorials on how PDF password protection works.